sarthakkkk7/weather-fetch/README.md

 API_KEY=your_api_key_here
 ```
 🐞Incase of failure in functioning of API Key:

   Debug by placing following code in main.py below ''response = requests.get(base_url, params=params)'' :-

-  '''
     print("Request URL:", response.url)  # Debug

     print("Response Content:", response.text)  # Debug

-  '''
+## ✨Feedback:

-If any suggestions keep it to yourself man!
+  If any suggestions keep it to yourself man!🤺

-It was built just for Practice purpose 🤺
+  It was built just for Practice purpose 🏋️‍♂️

   Just kidding!
+Suggestions are always appreciated.

   Will try to enhance it further.🪄

 ## 👨‍💻 Author:
 [Sarthak Deshmukh](https://github.com/sarthakkkk7)